Marker Logo

 Erected 1992 by Bureau of History, Michigan Department of State.
 (Marker Number S623.)

 Location.
 43° 34.812′ N, 83° 52.875′ W. Marker is in Bay City, Michigan, in Bay County.
-Marker is on Kosciuszko Avenue west of South Farragut Street, on the right when traveling west.
+It is on Kosciuszko Avenue west of South Farragut Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 1503 Kosciuszko Avenue, Bay City MI 48706, United States of America.
 Touch for directions.

-Kościół Rzymsko – Katolicki Sw.
+Kościσł Rzymsko – Katolicki Sw.
 Stanisława Kostki Marker (reverse) image.
 Click for full size.

-Photographed By Kathy Garman, July 25, 2020
+Photographed by Kathy Garman, July 25, 2020

-Also see . . .
 History of St. Stanislaus Kostka Parish.
 St. Stanislaus Kostka Church Centennial Commemorative 1874-1974 (22 pages, PDF).
 (Submitted on August 30, 2021, by Joel Seewald of Madison Heights, Michigan.)

 St. Stanislaus Kostka Roman Catholic Church and the Historic Marker image.
 Click for full size.

-Photographed By John Garman, July 25, 2020
+Photographed by John Garman, July 25, 2020

 3. St. Stanislaus Kostka Roman Catholic Church and the Historic Marker